 For PCS Vice President

-I am asking for your support for re-election as a Vice-President of PCS.
-I have been honoured to serve as the Deputy President of the union, having topped the Vice-President pole in 2019, and held a variety of union positions in the 30 years I have been an activist in PCS, and its predecessor union CPSA.
-I also currently serve as DWP Group President, NW Regional Chair and Branch Vice-Chair.
+I am again asking for your support for re-election as a Vice-President of PCS.
+I have been honoured to serve as Deputy President of the union since 2019 and am also the currently elected DWP Group President, NW Regional Chair and Branch Vice-Chair.
+I have previously held a variety of other union positions in the 30 plus years I have been an activist in PCS and its predecessor union, CPSA.

-I believe it is important, with PCS being a lay led union, that elected representatives play a prominent role in delivering for our members.
-I have worked alongside your elected President, Fran Heathcote, and General Secretary, Mark Serwotka, to increase the lay representation attending bargaining meetings with the Cabinet Office and have been instrumental, with other elected NEC members, in ensuring the union’s equality agenda feeds directly in to our bargaining priorities.
+In a lay led union, it is important that elected representatives play a prominent role in bargaining on behalf of our members, to deliver democratic accountability.
+As chair of the bargaining committee I have prioritised increasing lay representation at bargaining meetings with the Cabinet Office and have helped ensure the union’s equality agenda continues to feed directly in to our bargaining priorities.

-If re-elected as your leadership Left Unity members, and comrades in the Democracy Alliance, will work to build co-ordination with other unions willing to fight on pay, while supporting members in legal challenges against attacks on pensions, and defending you against cuts to redundancy rights.
+If re-elected as your leadership Left Unity members, and our comrades in the Democracy Alliance, will work to build on the successes we have already delivered, continue pushing for co-ordination with other unions willing to fight against the attacks to our living standards, and continue to build members participation in our union.

-Please support myself and other Democracy Alliance candidates for a strong and focussed union leadership, that will always put our members needs first, while defending the vital services you provide.
+Please support myself and other Democracy Alliance candidates for a strong and focussed union leadership, that will always put our members needs first, through campaigning and taking action when you are prepared to take action, while defending your jobs and the vital services you provide.